Disclaimer: Nothing's mine.

 Aunt Petunia stammered and proffered a plate of battered biscuits.

 Fleur Delacour's eyes slid over them and her lips pursed.
 'No. Thank you.'

-Harry choked on his laugh as Aunt Petunia wilted like a rose bush in a summer heatwave.
+Harry choked on a laugh as Aunt Petunia wilted like a rose bush in a summer heatwave.
 Uncle Vernon appeared to be doing his utmost to sink into the wall behind him; his eyes were fixed on a crack in the plaster ceiling as if it were the business section of the Daily Mail.